loomio/loomio-docs/en/src/guides/board_processes/index.md

 Board and committee members frequently need to make 'out-of-session' decisions.
 These are governance decisions and discussion where either;

 - There was insufficient time to make a decision in the board meeting,
-- The decision does not require a lot of discussion (including administrative decisions),
+- the decision does not require a lot of discussion (including administrative decisions),
-- Something has happened (internally or externally) that requires the board to act before the next meeting,
+- something has happened (internally or externally) that requires the board to act before the next meeting,
-- A director has a particular interest to explore with the board.
+- a director has a particular interest to explore with the board.

 #### On Loomio
 Start a **thread** and open a discussion:
-- introduce the topic or decision that you would like to make,
+- Introduce the topic or decision that you would like to make,
 - invite directors to comment with their thoughts, opinions and any information they have to help everyone understand their perspective about the 'out-of-session' topic or decision,
 - encourage members to participate by posting or reply to comments.

 When ready, raise a **poll** and invite members to vote.
 If the issue is straightforward use a **Proposal** or if the issue is more complex use a **Sense check** poll to clearly ask fellow members how they feel about the proposal.
-- state the decision and invite people to vote,
+- State the decision and invite people to vote,
 - ask people to leave a reason for their vote, particularly if they want to qualify any points,
 - choose the decision options that work for your board's decision-making processes.
 - You can ratify and minute the 'out-of-session' decision at your next board meeting.